What Are the Germiest Public Places?

 A few researchers tested public transportation in several cities to find out.
 According to Today, many of the big cities’ transportation systems held bacteria at hundreds of points above the recommended amount, including city buses.

-When you’re dealing with a particularly harsh flu season like this one, that germ problem could mean spreading more cases of the illness.
+When you’re dealing with bacteria, a germ problem can quickly spiral.
 Even more, other worse illnesses could be transmitted through close contact, surrounding air and dirty surfaces.

-While people don’t exactly need the slate wiped clean of all bacteria, companies should be doing more.
-They shouldn’t skimp on cleaning staff just to improve profit.
-Instead, service workers need to get to these dirty areas more often throughout the day, and with effective cleaning supplies.
-Public health depends on it.
+While people don’t exactly need the slate wiped clean of all bacteria, could companies be following the example set during lockdowns?
+Or will they skimp on cleaning staff just to improve profit?